 Alex Applies for his Civil War Pension

-The following month, on 14 April 1887, Alexander CLONCH applied for his Civil War pension.
+The following month, on 14 April 1887, Alexander CLONCH applied for his Civil War pension.35

 The Wheeling Daily Intelligencer published a Special Dispatch concerning West Virginia pensions on 23 April 1890.
-In this dispatch we see that Alex Clouch (sic) of Beech Hill was granted an increase in pension.
+In this dispatch, we see that Alex Clouch (sic) of Beech Hill was granted an increase in pension.37

 Alexander CLONCH was enumerated on the 1890 Veterans Schedule for Arbuckle District of Mason County, West Virginia.
-This confirms that he was a private in Company C of the 13th West Virginia Infantry from 8 May 1862 (sic) to 22 June 1865 and that he had a disability which affected his heart and lung. [line 23]
+This confirms that he was a private in Company C of the 13th West Virginia Infantry from 8 May 1862 (sic) to 22 June 1865 and that he had a disability that affected his heart and lung.38

 Alex’s mother Mary E. “Polly” DOSS died in Mason County, West Virginia.
-This event took place after the 1880 census and before 29 Apr 1892 when her children sold the land left to her in William CLONCH’s will.
+This event took place after the 1880 census and before 29 April 1892 when her children sold the land left to her in William CLONCH’s will.39

 Alex Moves From Mason County to Bell Creek, Clay County…

 By 1893 Alex and his young family had moved to Bell Creek, Clay County, West Virginia.
 Although his son Harrison was born in Beech Hill, Alex had the birth recorded in Clay County which leads me to believe that the move took place soon after Tabitha gave birth.
 They were in residence in Clay County as the marriage of Alex’s son Joe took place on 29 August 1894 at the home of the groom’s parents in that county.40 Also while living there Alex and his wife had a daughter who lived only a week in October 1894.